I Know You Don't Love Me: Music video

 The music video is shown in split-screen with each rapper having their own screen.
 Whoever is rapping gets the larger screen, and the other three are shown concurrently with other women in three smaller screens below.
 The main woman in the video is almost always with the man who is rapping, except during the first part of Young Buck's rap when the main woman is seen in a fifth screen on her way to see him.
 In the end, after meeting with all the men individually, the woman is trapped in an elevator with them and embarrassed by all men revealing their knowledge of her promiscuity.
+Actress Eva Mendes was guest appeared on the music video.